Millares/vrun.vim/README.md

 # vrun.vim
 This is a plugin to set shortcuts to run a project.
+All commands will be executed using [AsyncRun](https://github.com/skywind3000/asyncrun.vim).

 ## Requirements
 1. Vim8+